Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     online training activities that can be carried out outside the facility according to the regulations of the training institution.
-2. Training institutions are agreed to organize the teaching of common courses and recognize each other\'s learning outcomes.
+2. Training institutions are agreed to organize the teaching of common courses and recognize each other's learning outcomes.
 3. Training institutions are allowed to organize teaching and assessment of courses online or a combination of online and in-person when they meet current regulations on the application of